Which Of The Following Studies Would Need Irb Approval

 1. Exempt Research:

 • Research in Established Educational Settings: Research conducted in established educational settings, such as schools or universities, that involves normal educational practices may be exempt from IRB review.
-For example, a study that compares the effectiveness of two different teaching methods may be exempt if it does not involve any significant risks to students.
+Here's one way to look at it: a study that compares the effectiveness of two different teaching methods may be exempt if it does not involve any significant risks to students.

 • Surveys and Interviews with Non-Identifiable Data: Surveys and interviews that collect data anonymously and do not involve sensitive topics may be exempt from IRB review.
-However, it's essential to ensure that the data truly cannot be linked back to individual participants.
+On the flip side, it's essential to check that the data truly cannot be linked back to individual participants.

 • Analysis of Existing Publicly Available Data: Research that involves the analysis of existing publicly available data, such as census data or publicly accessible databases, may be exempt from IRB review.
-However, if the data contains identifiable information or if the research involves sensitive topics, IRB review may be required.
+On the flip side, if the data contains identifiable information or if the research involves sensitive topics, IRB review may be required.

 2. Expedited Review: